Braniff (1983–1990): Inaugural celebration at Oklahoma City

 Descendants of the original founding Braniff family members were on hand at a special celebration in Oklahoma City, home of Braniff's first flight in June 1928.
-The Braniff descendants enjoying refreshments at Braniff Gate 22 at Will Rogers World Airport were Braniff co-founder Paul Revere Braniff's son John Paul Braniff, Sr., and John Paul's son Michael S. Braniff.
+The Braniff descendants at Braniff Gate 22 at Will Rogers World Airport were Braniff co-founder Paul Revere Braniff's son John Paul Braniff, Sr., and John Paul's son Michael S. Braniff.
 The two Braniff's were the guests of honor aboard the inaugural flight of Braniff, out of Oklahoma City heading to DFW Airport.

-Flight 103 departed 20 minutes late out of Will Rogers due to the special ceremonies that preceded the history making flight.
-Scheduled departure time was 9:27am but the flight arrived at DFW Airport at 10:15am and was slightly late once parked at the gate.
 Flight 103 was one of 72 new Braniff flights that were launched on March 1, making the launch of the new Braniff the single largest scheduled airline startup in aviation history.
 Flight 102 from Dallas/Ft Worth to Oklahoma City had arrived earlier in the morning in order to be in position for the OKC to DFW inaugural flight.

 Braniff Captain T. E. Watkins commanded the Boeing 727-200s from OKC to DFW.
-John Paul Braniff, Sr., sent his commemorative timetable to the cockpit for Captain Watkins to sign.
-Back in the cabin the senior Braniff was busy signing autographs on timetables and an array of other Braniff, Inc., memorabilia that passengers asked him to sign.
 Upon arrival at DFW Airport the Braniff's were greeted by Braniff, Inc.'s, new President William D. Slattery.

 Mr. Braniff, Sr., gave several speeches to Braniff employees during his tour of the new Braniff DFW facilities in Terminal 2W.
 He noted that, "this is a very touching scene, a very touching time."
 Mr. Braniff's son Michael, Spartan School of Aeronautics Aircraft Maintenance Technician Program graduate 1982, Tulsa and a student at University of Central Oklahoma, said that he would definitely get an A in history this semester.
 Braniff, Sr., was highly impressed with the special Braniff Champagne bottles, specially made for the inaugural day celebration, that bore his surname.